Commanvil/charon77.github.io/developer_tools/markdown.md

 #### First way: Equal sign `=` or Dash sign `-` at the _bottom_ of the heading.

-Personally, I prefer this method as it looks clearer in plaintext.
+Personally, I prefer this method as it looks clearer in plain text.
 You can use this format **only** for Heading 1 and Heading 2.
 For levels below it, revert to the \# format.